charlesastaylor/jai-raddebugger/README.md

 - The `raddbg_readme.md` that is included in RAD Debugger release, or output to build directory.
 - The `mule_main` example program shipped with the RAD Debugger.
 This can be built with `build.bat mule_main mule_module mule_hotload`

 Tested with RAD Debugger v0.9.20-alpha.
+The `latest` branch is kept (more!) up to date with `raddebugger/master`, there are a number of fixes there.